The Ho Chi Minh Trail: Then and Now (Part 3)

 a fuel depot on the Ho Chi Minh Trail

-There were numerous fuel depots along the length of the Trail.
+There were numerous fuel depots along the length of the Ho Chi Minh Trail.

-Early in the war, porters carried bladders full of petrol; an effort quickly realised to be highly inefficient.
+Early in the war, porters carried bladders containing petrol; an effort quickly realised to be highly inefficient.

 Enormous 500,000 litre storage tanks in a cave north of Sepon.

-Blast walls protected the tanks from US bombs, which hit the Trail only 50 metres away from the cave.
+Blast walls protected the tanks from US bombs, which hit the Ho Chi Minh Trail only 50 metres away from the cave.

-The NVA also stored fuel and supplies inside 44-gallon steel barrels.
+The NVA also stored fuel and supplies inside the 44-gallon steel barrels.

 buried barrel on the Laos Ho Chi Minh Trail

-Local people dig up the barrels to sell as scrap metal.
+Local people dig up the barrels to sell as scrap metal near La Hap.

-During the monsoon season, the NVA floated supplies down streams and rivers, especially the Sekong River.
+During the monsoon season, the NVA floated supplies in barrels, especially the Sekong River.

-barrels covered in bullet holes on the HCM Trail
+barrels covered in bullet holes on the Ho Chi Minh Trail in Laos

-The Trail crossed numerous rivers where the NVA built fords.
+The Ho Chi Minh Trail crossed numerous rivers where the NVA built fords.

 A river ford north of Bualapha.